Bumpless pipe dreams encode Gr\"obner geometry of Schubert polynomials: Bumpless pipe dreams and geometric vertex decomposition

 Thus, we conclude $I_v=N$. \end{proof}

-There is one uncommon term order that will be of use to us throughout the remainder of this paper.
-We now describe and name that term order for later repeated use. \begin{notation}[The term order $\tau$] Consider the order on the variables appearing in the $n \times n$ matrix $Z = (z_{i,j})$ starting from the northeast corner of $Z$, then reading left across the top row, and then right to left along the second row, and so on.
+There is one uncommon family of term orders that will be of use to us throughout the remainder of this paper.
+We now describe and name those term orders for later repeated use. \begin{notation}[The term orders $\tau_{a,b}$] Consider the order on the variables appearing in the $n \times n$ matrix $Z = (z_{i,j})$ starting from the northeast corner of $Z$, then reading left across the top row, and then right to left along the second row, and so on.
 We will call this right-to-left reading order.
-Note that right-to-left reading order is an anti-diagonal term order.
-Now fix $w \in S_n$ with Rothe diagram $D(w)$, and fix some variable $y = z_{a,b}$ corresponding to some lower outside corner $(a,b)$ of $D(w)$.
-Throughout this paper, we will use \mydef{$\tau$} to denote the lexicographic order in which $y$ is the greatest variable and the remaining variables appearing in $Z$ are ordered in right-to-left reading order (skipping over $y$ as it would appear later in right-to-left reading order). \end{notation}
+Note that the lexicographic term order on right-to-left reading order is an anti-diagonal term order.
+Throughout this paper, we will use \mydef{$\tau_{a,b}$} to denote the lexicographic order in which $z_{a,b}$ is the largest variable and the remaining variables appearing in $Z$ are ordered in right-to-left reading order (skipping over $z_{a,b}$ as it would appear later in right-to-left reading order). \end{notation}